Highland Chateau Health + Rehabilitation Center COVID-19 Update

 We are committed to respectful, open, and transparent communication.
 Residents, families, and staff are notified of any COVID-19 cases in the care community.
 Our medical director and other providers as well as local and state health departments are guiding our efforts, as well as our own preparedness plans.
 We are providing updates to all residents, families, and staff as we learn more, ensuring we respect and follow all health and employment privacy requirements.

 - Quarantining residents and implementing enhanced infection control measures.
 This includes establishing a designated area in the building should there be a resident with a positive COVID-19 diagnosis and quarantining the resident in their room.
 We will have designated staff to support and care for them, and continue to follow all infection control protocols as outlined by the CDC, CMS, and state and local health officials.
-The resident would remain in quarantine until well and cleared by medical professionals to return to normal activity.
+The resident will remain in quarantine until well and cleared by medical professionals to return to normal activity.

 - Advising affected staff to take all appropriate measures.
 For their health and well-being, any staff members with a positive COVID-19 diagnosis are asked to quarantine at home, contact their medical provider to guide their care, and notify their supervisor.
 We are following all CDC guidance on the return to work criteria for health care professionals with confirmed COVID-19.